9 Best MTB Trails in Northern California

 Looking for a weekend biking trip?
 Take a challenging 64-mile-long ride through Tioga Pass Road.
 This is one of the highest roads in the Sierra Nevada and offers spectacular views of the surrounding mountains and valleys.

 You’ll pass through beautiful pine forests, high mountain meadows, and rugged granite cliffs.
 It’s a great way to see wildlife.
-You may see deer or bears grazing by the side of the road.
+You may see deer or bears grazing along the roadside.
 If you’re lucky, you might even spot a mountain lion or two!

-If you’re wondering what’s the best time to visit Yosemite National Park for a bike trip, that would definitely be in spring or autumn.
+If you’re wondering what the best time is to visit Yosemite National Park for a bike trip, that would definitely be in spring or autumn.

 7. San Francisco to Sausalito via the Golden Gate Bridge